Nhoya/gOSINT/README.md

 Currently `gOSINT` is still an early version and few modules are supported

-- [x] git support for mail retriving (using github API, bitbucket API or RAW clone and search) *Now with Pagination*!
+- [x] git support for mail retriving (using github API, bitbucket API or RAW clone and search)
 - [x] Search for mails in PGP Server
 - [x] [https://haveibeenpwned.com/](http://haveibeenpwned.com/) search for mail in databreach
 - [x] Retrive Telegram Public Group Messages